-Clindamycin can be used to treat a MRSA infection.
+Clindamycin can be used for MRSA Treatment.
 Doses can be applied topically, administered orally, or intravenously.
 Treatment will depend on the location of the infection and how serious it is.
 It’s important to follow the dosage instructions and take the complete course of antibiotics to avoid a more serious infection.
-Clindamycin is used to treat CA-MRSA (community acquired methicillin-resistant Staphylococcus aureus).
+Clindamycin is used to treat CA-MRSA (community acquired ).
 It is useful in treating soft tissue, bone, and joint infections.
 Early treatment prevents the infection from causing permanent damage and prevents it from spreading.

 This antibiotic must be prescribed by a healthcare professional.
 Unfortunately clindamycin resistant bacteria are being found on the west coast and spreading east.
 The trade names, that Clindamycin is known by includes the following: